 I am K, like the letter.
 I am located outside of Detroit, but hail from the beautiful Upper Peninsula of Michigan.
-I make up half of this team.
+I produce the words that make up Wallflower Writing.
 The other half is a combination of various writers, editors, realists and idealists who choose utilize this space with me.

 My story obviously started before I learned to talk, as all stories do, but learning to talk and and telling your story aren’t exactly the same thing.
 I’ve been trying to sum up what it means to grow up into yourself – trying to understand what it might take to form the words that tell the world my story.
 We all have one.
 A lot of them are pretty straight forward – a mom and a dad, a happy family, a roof over your head and the works.
 But some stories are different – and it takes precious time to form words about those nontraditional experiences that formed who we are.

 And that’s exactly how I answered that tough question that day at the fair… I responded to the master of ceremony at that county fair talent show with what still to me today, stands to be the truth.

 In this life, I am most thankful for the ability to connect our situations, beliefs and ideals.
 I am most thankful for language, words and storytelling – which allows us to express ourselves, to fantasize, make believe and above all, allows us to clearly communicate the intricate realm of wonder that lays between our ears.